 To encourage multi-modal transportation, the rear of the building has secure bike storage and just 11 parking spots.
 A demonstration urban farm sits at the East end of the site, creating opportunities for residents to enjoy the outdoors.

 Incorporating both urban and residential design, the material palette at The Black Panther plays to the nature of its surroundings.
 A modern metal cladding façade faces the BART tracks, embracing the industrial design of the railway while also deflecting train noise.
 Stucco softens the façade that faces single-family homes, embracing the residential aspect of the neighborhood.

 A 17-foot-tall bay entry opens to the ground floor lobby, where tenants can enter the residential podium level through a private stairway.
 Units and community spaces feature natural daylighting with tall windows.

 The design focuses on green features, including energy efficiency through rooftop solar, efficient appliances, elevators, and building mechanical systems.

-7th and Campbell incorporate various sustainable elements into its design.
+The Black Panther incorporates various sustainable elements into its design.
 7,900 SF of solar panels will be installed on the roof to generate clean energy for the community.
 The building design also includes solar shading devices on resident windows to maintain comfortable temperatures with accents of color.
-With dignified, healthy, and inclusive spaces, 7th and Campbell nurtures the community by providing residents with mixed-use housing and business opportunities.
+With dignified, healthy, and inclusive spaces, The Black Panther nurtures the community by providing residents with mixed-use housing and business opportunities.